Perth Lynx: Basketball WA's first ownership stint (2001–2015)

 In 2001, just three months before round one of the new WNBL season, the owners handed back the licence and the players were told the club would fold.
 Basketball Western Australia subsequently took over the licence and changed the team name to Perth Lynx, which remained as such until 2010.

 Basketball WA lacked money to pay players and coaches.
 The players had to pay for their own gym memberships and maintained full-time jobs.
 They also travelled on game day or took midnight flights to save money.
 Despite the challenges, Perth won four games in 2001–02 and six in 2002–03.
 The Lynx played exclusively at Perry Lakes Stadium in 2001–02.

 After finishing last on the ladder in the 2009–10 WNBL season with a 2–20 record, the team was rebranded as the West Coast Waves for the 2010–11 WNBL season.
 The change symbolised the reinvigoration of the Basketball WA program under experienced head coach David Herbert and home-grown legend Tully Bevilaqua, and gave a nod to the team's history with the reintroduction of the black, green and gold colours.
 The Waves also debuted at the newly opened WA Basketball Centre.

+On 1 November 2014, the Waves played a WNBL regular-season home game at Warwick Leisure Centre.

 In 14 seasons under Basketball WA, the team failed to make a finals appearance.